tsutterley/pyTMD/doc/source/getting_started/Contributing.rst

 Check the `project issues tab <https://github.com/tsutterley/pyTMD/issues>`_ to see if the feature has already been suggested.
 If not, please submit a new issue describing your requested feature or enhancement .
-Please give your feature request both a clear title and description. let us know if this is something you would like to contribute to ``pyTMD`` in your description as well.
+Please give your feature request both a clear title and description.
+Let us know if this is something you would like to contribute to ``pyTMD`` in your description as well.

 Reporting a Bug
 ---------------